 During my footwear research, I came to know Wendy Walker, owner of Kumpfy Shoes in Canmore.
 Wendy was a wealth of information and she was immensely helpful in composing the feature.
 When it came time to purchase my dream hiking boots, I had no questions about where to shop: I went straight to Kumpfy Shoes and spoke with Wendy about what would work for my needs.

 If you’ve never been to Kumpfy Shoes, I highly recommend you go!
 This cozy store has a wide selection of shoes and boots to suit any and all of your outdoor activity needs.
-I told Wendy about my summer plans: some light hiking, a couple of Via Ferrata excursions with Mt Norquay and CMH, day hikes up local mountains, and a heli-hike trip.
+I told Wendy about my summer plans: some light hiking, a few of Via Ferrata excursions with Mt Norquay, Kicking Horse and CMH, day hikes up local mountains, and a heli-hike trip.
 I needed a boot that was sturdy enough to tackle these adventures, hardy enough to last the summer and comfortable enough to actually wear.

 Wendy, in all her wisdom, nodded slowly while I explained my needs and immediately pulled out a pair of boots from behind the counter.
 She said, “You want these ones.
 They’re brand new from Garmont and I don’t even have them on display yet.”
 She showed me the Garmont Vetta GTX women's boots and ran through the features and how they would work for me.
 They had a solid sole, toe protection, Gore-Tex and mid-cut ankle support.
 Perfect for all of my hiking plans.